CatalanCabbage/notes/system-design/7-databases-2.md

 - Databases dedicated to mobile apps

 ### Document-Oriented database
 They store data in a document-oriented model in independent documents.
+Best for self-contained documents.
 The data is generally semi-structured and stored in a JSON-like format.
 Flexible schema - can be changed over time.
 Stores all information for a given object in a single instance in the database, and every stored object can be different from every other.